nio-blocks/dynamic_fields/docs/modifier.md

   }
 ]
 ```
-By selecting `Exclude Existing Fields` the original contents of the incoming signals will be lost and outgoing signals will contain only the configured fields:
+By selecting `Exclude Existing Fields` the incoming signals will be discarded and outgoing signals will contain only the configured fields:
 ```json
 {
   "exclude": true,